-Learning Outcome: Micro 2: Interpret and analyze information presented in different types of
+Learning Outcome: Micro-2: Interpret and analyze information presented in different types of graphs

-- 25) Adam Smith's behavioral assumption about humans was that people
+- 35) Adam Smith's behavioral assumption about humans was that people

 - A) typically act irrationally.

 - B) usually act in a rational, self-interested way.

 - C) are consistently greedy.

 - D) typically act randomly.

-Learning Outcome: Micro 1: Identify the basic principles of economics and explain how to think
+Learning Outcome: Micro-1: Identify the basic principles of economics and explain how to think like an

-- 26) All of the following countries come close to the free market benchmark except
+- 36) All of the following countries come close to the free market benchmark except

 - A) Canada.

 - B) North Korea.

 - C) Germany.

 - D) Singapore.

-Learning Outcome: Micro 3: Discuss different types of market system and the gains that can be
+Learning Outcome: Micro-3: Discuss different types of market systems and the gains that can be made

-- 27) Adam Smith's invisible hand refers to - A) the government's unobtrusive role in ensuring that the economy functions efficiently. - B) property ownership laws and the rule of the court system. - C) the process by which individuals acting in their own self-interest bring about a market outcome that benefits society as a whole. - D) the laws of nature that influence economics decisions.
+- 37) Adam Smith's invisible hand refers to - A) the government's unobtrusive role in ensuring that the economy functions efficiently. - B) property ownership laws and the rule of the court system. - C) the process by which individuals acting in their own self-interest bring about a market outcome that benefits society as a whole. - D) the laws of nature that influence economics decisions.

-Learning Outcome: Micro 1: Identify the basic principles of economics and explain how to think
+Learning Outcome: Micro-1: Identify the basic principles of economics and explain how to think like an

-- 28) All of the following are critical functions of the government in facilitating the operation of a market economy except
+- 38) All of the following are critical functions of the government in facilitating the operation of a market economy except

 - A) protecting private property.

 - B) enforcing property rights.

 - C) ensuring an equal distribution of income to all citizens.

 - D) enforcing contracts.

-Learning Outcome: Micro 3: Discuss different types of market system and the gains that can be
+Learning Outcome: Micro-3: Discuss different types of market systems and the gains that can be made

-- 29) The term "property rights" refers to - A) the physical possession of a house or any other property which the owner legally purchased. - B) the ability to exercise control over one's own resources within the confines of the law. - C) the government's right to appropriate land from wealthy land owners to redistribute to peasants. - D) the right of a business not to have its assets confiscated by the government in the event that the business is accused of committing fraud.
+- 39) The term "property rights" refers to - A) the physical possession of a house or any other property which the owner legally purchased. - B) the ability to exercise control over one's own resources within the confines of the law. - C) the government's right to appropriate land from wealthy land owners to redistribute to peasants. - D) the right of a business not to have its assets confiscated by the government in the event that the business is accused of committing fraud.

-Learning Outcome: Micro 3: Discuss different types of market system and the gains that can be
+$Learning\ Outcome:\ Micro-3:\ Discuss\ different\ types\ of\ market\ systems\ and\ the\ gains\ that\ can\ be\ made$

-30) The primary purpose of \\\\\\ is to encourage the expenditure of funds on research and development to create new products.
+- 40) The primary purpose of \\\\\\ is to encourage the expenditure of funds on research and development to create new products.

-A) centrally planned economies
+- A) centrally planned economies

-B) government-run health care
+- B) government-run health care

-C) nationalizing oil companies
+- C) nationalizing oil companies

-D) patents and copyrights
+- D) patents and copyrights

-Learning Outcome: Micro 3: Discuss different types of market system and the gains that can be
+Learning Outcome: Micro-3: Discuss different types of market systems and the gains that can be made from trade

-- 31) A major factor contributing to the slow growth rate of less developed economies is

-- A) the lack of well-defined and enforceable property rights.

-- B) the lack of natural resources.

-- C) the lack of workers.
+- 41) A major factor contributing to the slow growth rate of less developed economies is - A) the lack of well-defined and enforceable property rights. - B) the lack of natural resources. - C) the lack of workers.

-- D) the high rate of illiteracy.
+D) the high rate of illiteracy.

-Learning Outcome: Micro 3: Discuss different types of market system and the gains that can be
+Learning Outcome: Micro-3: Discuss different types of market systems and the gains that can be made

-- 32) A successful market economy requires - A) a government-controlled banking system and government price controls. - B) well-defined property rights and an independent court system to adjudicate disputes based on the law. - C) generous unemployment benefits and paid medical leave for everyone in the labor force. - D) an equitable distribution of income and limits on immigration.
+- 42) A successful market economy requires - A) a government-controlled banking system and government price controls. - B) well-defined property rights and an independent court system to adjudicate disputes based on the law. - C) generous unemployment benefits and paid medical leave for everyone in the labor force. - D) an equitable distribution of income and limits on immigration.

-Learning Outcome: Micro 3: Discuss different types of market system and the gains that can be
+Learning Outcome: Micro-3: Discuss different types of market systems and the gains that can be made

-- 33) Consider the following items: - a. the novel "The DaVinci Code" by Dan Brown - b. the "The Spirited Shipper", an innovative wine shipping box - c. a Swiss chef's award-winning recipe - d. an original fabric design, for example, the fabric used for "Coach" bags and luggage
+- 43) Consider the following items:

+- a. the novel The DaVinci Code by Dan Brown

+- b. the "The Spirited Shipper," an innovative wine shipping box

+- c. a Swiss chef's award-winning recipe

+- d. an original fabric design, for example, the fabric used for "Coach" bags and luggage